neilcomber/jbook/README.md

 Executes code in a preview window.

-WHAT THE BUNDLER CAN@T DO:
+WHAT THE BUNDLER CAN NOT DO:

-Do additional imports from CSS files does not perform checks the user isn't creating infinite loops.
+Do additional imports from CSS files does not perform checks the user isn't creating infinite loops. uesrs will not be able to use cookies with their code users will not be able to access local storage with their code

 # Getting Started with Create React App